mosip/kattu/docs/tag-readme.md

 - `BODY` (optional, default: 'Changes in this Release'): A custom message for the release body, describing the changes in this release.
 - `PRE_RELEASE` (required, default: False): A boolean (True/False) indicating whether the release is a pre-release or not.
 - `DRAFT` (optional, default: False): A boolean (True/False) indicating whether the release should be a draft.
+- `ONLY_TAG` (optional, string, default: false): Set to true if you want to create only a tag without a full release.
+- `BRANCH` (required, string): The name of the branch from which the release will be created.
+- `LATEST` (optional, string, default: true): Set too false to prevent marking the release as the latest.

 ## Secrets

 This workflow requires the following secrets to be set in your GitHub repository:
 - `SLACK_WEBHOOK_URL` (required): The Slack webhook URL for sending notifications about the workflow's progress and outcome.
+- `TOKEN` (required): The token required for authenticating and authorizing the release operation.

 ## Example Usage